CiscoDevNet/code-exchange-repo-template/README.md

 # Cisco DevNet Code Template
-This repository is a template to be used when creating a new repository containing sample code, a sample application, or some other software related to Cisco technologies and to be made available for use to the Cisco DevNet community.
+This repository is a template to be used when creating a new repository containing sample code, a sample application, or some other software related to Cisco technologies and to be made available for use by the Cisco DevNet community.

 ## Instructions

 1. Create a new repository.
 2. Copy these files into the new repository.
 3. Update the [README](./README.md), replacing the contents below as prescribed.
-4. Add any libraries, assets, or hard dependencies whose source code will be included in the project's repository to the _Exceptions_ section in the [TERMS](./TERMS.md).
-If no exceptions are needed, remove that section from TERMS.
-5. If working with an existing code base, answer the questions on the [CHECKLIST](./CHECKLIST.md)
+4. If working with an existing code base, answer the questions on the [CHECKLIST](./CHECKLIST.md)
-6. Delete these instructions and everything up to the _Project Title_ from the README.
+5. Delete these instructions and everything up to the _Project Title_ from the README.
-7. Write some great software and tell people about it.
+6. Write some great software and tell people about it.

 ----